Grace (photograph): Legacy

 In 2014, the stage play Picturing Grace premiered, which presents a dramatized retelling of the story behind the photograph, its photographer and subject.
 The play premiered in Itasca County, the same region in which the photograph was captured.

-The water tower in the town of Bovey, MN has the following words painted on the side: BOVEY / home of the picture / "GRACE".
+The water tower in the town of Bovey, Minnesota, has the following words painted on the side: BOVEY / home of the picture / "GRACE".